baglab/NetFUSES/README.md

 final_fused_sent = nf.convert_graph(collapsed_sent)
 ```

-## Installation Requirements <a name="install"/>
-This module requires the installation of networkx (we used version 1.11)

 ## Citation Information <a name="citation"/>
 This code coincides with our work on analyzing causal attribution graphs.